Pet Circle

 Feeding Your Macaw

-Macaws are one of the most majestic animals that you can have at home, and all that beauty and intelligence requires a lot of care and maintenance.
-Macaws need a high quality, balanced diet to support their health throughout their long lives, and as they are not fully domesticated, also need a highly varied diet similar to what they would eat in the wild.
+Macaws are arguably one of the most majestic birds that can be kept as pets but with all that beauty and intelligence requires a lot of care and maintenance.
+Good nutrition is essential to keeping your macaw healthy.
+Macaws need a high quality, balanced diet to support their health throughout their long lives.
+It's also important to remember that these beautiful parrots are not fully domesticated and as such need a highly varied diet as similar as possible to what they would eat in the wild.

 The Macaw Diet